mit-ll-ai-technology/maite/docs/source/tutorials.rst

-These tutorials are meant to only focus on practical steps towards concrete outcomes, and thus they do not explain how jatic-toolbox works.
-To gain a deeper understanding of the technical details here, please refer to the :ref:`jatic-toolbox-reference`.
+These tutorials are meant to only focus on practical steps towards concrete outcomes, and thus they do not explain how maite works.
+To gain a deeper understanding of the technical details here, please refer to the :ref:`maite-reference`.